-Configuration Errors 1
+Configuration Errors A -1

-System Configuration A- 1
+System Configuration A -1

-Application Configuration A- 2
+Application Configuration A -2

-Using Tasks to Multithread Algorithms A- 2
+Using Tasks to Multithread Algorithms A -2

-User Errors A- 2
+User Errors.
+A -2

-Concurrent Access A- 2
+Concurrent Access A -2

-Hung Processes 3

-Referencing errno 3
+Hung Processes.
+A -3

-Client/Server Services A- 3
+Client/Server Services A -3

-Run-Time Diagnostics 5
+Run-Time Diagnostics A -4

-Run-Time Diagnostic Messages A- 5
+Run-Time Diagnostic Messages A -4

-Compiler Errors A- 8
+Compiler Errors A -6